ClemCrt2/LoRaKER/README.md

 ## Identified use case

-- Collect temperature and humidity on precise geographic point
+- Collect temperature and humidity on precise geographic point -- Sensor#2
-- Mesure water temperature, water height, salinity ratio
+- Mesure water temperature, water height, salinity ratio -- Sensors coming on the next OP
-- Collect temperature of ponds
+- Collect temperature of ponds -- Sensors coming on the next OP
-- Get information about the state of trap
+- Get information about the state of trap -- Sensor#4
 - Get GPS point of cats move

 ## Hardware devices